Gaurav1745/chat-gpt-clone/README.md

 # MernStack AI-chatbot

-## A chatbot inspired by chatGPT , but with improved features
+## A chatbot inspired by chatGPT , but with improved features.
 <br>
 Some features of the AI-chatbot are:
 <br>